 Pokémon Shuffle is a free-to-play game that I’ve heard many times over as being described as Pokémon meets Candy Crush, and it’s easy to see why.
 Though it is more enjoyable to play than the aforementioned Candy Crush, It’s a lot more restrictive in comparison to not only that but most other app games as well.

 Since this is essentially an arcade puzzle game, the only emphasis out on visuals is how each section of the game board looks as the game progresses.
 The idea of which is to give the illusion of it taking place in several different locations, but in a game like this, visuals shouldn’t really take precedent anyway, so I don’t think the game should lose out on too many marks because of this.
 There is also a basis in visual diversity with the amount of pokémon there are in it from all over the franchise.

 Gameplay – 7/10

-The game plays out almost identically to the likes of Candy Crush and Bejewelled, but unlike any f these examples, there’s also a fairly strong RPG element to it, in that each pokémon fought can be captured and re-used in different battles, and can be levelled up overtime.
-There is also a lot more incentive to playing it than most other app games in this respect as well, since there is nothing much to be gained from getting all three stars on a stage other than bragging rights.
-The problem with this game however, is that it is indeed a lot more restrictive in the sense that each stage takes a life of player regardless of whether they win or lose a battle, whereas in games like Candy Crush, lives are kept if players win a stage.
-I think that if Nintendo do indeed plan to develop more games like this, they need to ease up on these kinds of restrictions; otherwise players will begin to lose patience and fast.
+The game plays out almost identically to the likes of Candy Crush and Bejewelled, but unlike any f these examples, there’s also a fairly strong RPG element to it, in that each pokémon fought can be captured and re-used in different battles and can be leveled up over time.
+There is also a lot more incentive to playing it than most other app games in this respect as well since there is nothing much to be gained from getting all three stars on a stage other than bragging rights.
+The problem with this game, however, is that it is indeed a lot more restrictive in the sense that each stage takes a life of player regardless of whether they win or lose a battle, whereas, in games like Candy Crush, lives are kept if players win a stage.
+I think that if Nintendo does indeed plan to publish more games like this, they need to ease up on these kinds of restrictions; otherwise, players will begin to lose patience and fast.